Locations:

 Optometrist

 Optometrists can diagnose and treat the most common issues that affect your eyes.
-If you need a surgical procedure, they’ll refer you to an ophthalmologist or surgeon.
+If you need a surgical procedure, they’ll probably refer you to an ophthalmologist or surgeon.
 No matter which type of eye care specialist you need, make sure you visit a healthcare provider as soon as you notice any changes in your eyes or vision.

 Overview